Mattress Cleaning Guide

 Squirt some hydrogen peroxide onto the affected area, using as little as you can while still getting the bubbling action when it hits the blood.
 (If you don't have hydrogen peroxide, meat tenderizer works particularly well.
 The tenderizer's enzymes will dissolve the blood's protein bonds.)

-Blot the peroxide up with a dry towel when the bubbling stops.
+Blot up the peroxide with a dry towel when bubbling stops.

 Apply your enzymatic cleaner, and let it sit for a couple of minutes.

-Blot the area first with a cool, damp towel, and then a dry towel to pull up the moisture.
+Blot the area first with a cool, damp towel, then with a dry towel to draw out the moisture.

 Vomit